 – Audiovisual resources required.
 If you need a lab, this should be well specified to check if there are any available at the event location.

-All papers must be submited by JEMS.
+All papers must be submitted electronically by the JEMS System.

-Each selected author should produce the following:
+Each group 1 selected author should produce the following:

-b) A four page English text with the chapter summary.
+b) A four-page English text with the chapter summary.
 This summary will be available in the ACM Digital Library.
 The abstract format must conform to the ACM template.

 c) An English text between 25 and 30 pages, with a more technical approach.
 This text will be published as a book chapter in Springer after the event.
 This text is optional.